Energy Drink Ingredients and What They Do

 Even energy drinks that contain high amounts of sugar will also include artificial sweeteners to help cover the medicinal taste of the other energy drink ingredients.

 The debate rages on concerning the safety of artificial sweeteners and some studies have shown that those that consume sugar-free drinks, on average, have bigger waistlines than those who don’t.

-There is a lot of anecdotal evidence showing that artificial sweeteners cause a whole range of health problems, including cancer.
-However, scientific based studies have shown them to be safe in the amounts typically found in beverages.
+There seems to be anecdotal evidence showing that artificial sweeteners cause a whole range of health problems, including cancer.
+However, scientific-based studies have shown them to be safe in the amounts typically found in beverages.

-What isn’t clear is the long-term dangers from artificial sweeteners since most studies only looked at short-term dangers.
+What isn’t clear is the long-term dangers of artificial sweeteners since most studies only have looked at short-term dangers.

 Quercetin is found in just a few energy drinks.
 It is a phytochemical derived from plants and acts as a vasodilator.

 This means that it opens blood vessels to allow increased blood flow, which could help with exercise endurance and stamina.

 People on primarily plant-based diets get plenty of quercetin, but typical supplement doses are 500-1000 mg per day.